justinduytran/gtfsR/README.md

 ## Bug reports, contributions and feedback

 Please submit a GitHub issue if you come across any bugs.
-I’ve tested the package on SydneyTrains GTFS-R feeds and on a random sample from
-<https://mobilitydatabase.org/> with no major problems (yet).
-Also happy
-to take suggestions for improvement.
+I’ve tested the package on SydneyTrains GTFS-Realtime feeds and on a random sample from <https://mobilitydatabase.org/> with no major problems (yet).
+Also happy to take suggestions for improvement.